amazon-science/MigrationBench/README.md

 #### 3.3.1 Sample Predictions File

 For each repo,
-one needs to provide the Github url and the git diff content or file:
+one needs to provide the Github url and the git diff content/file, or the root directory to the migrated code repo:

 ```